kawansoft/aceql-http/README.md

 ### Running the AceQL Web Server without Windows Desktop

-If you donâ€™t have access to the Windows Desktop interface (running in a cloud instance, etc.)  you can still run the AceQL HTTP Web Server from the command line.
+If you don't have access to the Windows Desktop interface (running in a cloud instance, etc.)  you can still run the AceQL HTTP Web Server from the command line.

 - see `<installation-directory>\AceQL\bin\aceql-server.bat` script.